 La Favorite distillery was born in 1842 between Fort-de-France and Lamentin under the name of "Distillery Jambette", named after the river that fed it.

-Its name was changed in 1851 by its owner Charles Henry in reference to an anecdote.
-Indeed, Joséphine de Beauharnais would have offered a bottle of rum of Habitation Jambette to Napoleon at the beginning of the First Empire and he would say "This is my favorite liquor".
+Its name was changed in 1851 by its owner, Charles Henry, in reference to an anecdote.
+Indeed, Joséphine de Beauharnais would have offered a bottle of rum from Habitation Jambette to Napoleon at the beginning of the First Empire, and she would say "This is my favorite liquor".

-Today, La Favorite Distillery is among one of the last independent family distillers to date.
-It offers a wide variety of rums with white rum, dark rum and the old rum...
+Today, La Favorite is one of the last remaining family-owned and independent distilleries.
+It offers a wide variety of rums, including white rum, amber rum, and aged rum.